flipperdevices/flipperzero-firmware/README.md

 Under the detected sequence, you will see a small triangle marking a specific sample.
-This mark means that the sequence looked coherent up to that point, and starting from that could be just noise.
+This mark means that the sequence looked coherent up to that point, and starting from there it could be just noise.

 Things to investigate: